rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySla.md

     - filter - list of SLAAuditDetailFilterInputs: Filter for SLA Domain Audit details.
     - timezone - System.String: Timezone.
 - Returns list of SlaAuditDetails.
+### clusterdomains
+Returns paginated list of SLA domains that were created on Rubrik CDM.

+- There are 4 arguments.
+    - first - System.Int32: Returns the first n elements from the list.
+    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - last - System.Int32: Returns the last n elements from the list.
+    - before - System.String: Returns the elements in the list that come before the specified cursor.
+- Returns ClusterSlaDomainConnection.
+### clusterglobals
+Global SLA Domains protecting at least one object on the specified Rubrik cluster.

+- There is a single argument of type System.String.
+- Returns list of SlaInfos.
 ### conflictobjects
 Conflicting objects for an SLA Domain assignment.